mail us | mail this page

 make install clean

-3. portsnap: Alternative method of updating the ports trees (replaces csup/cvsup) and part of the 6.x base.
+3. portsnap: Preferred method of updating the ports trees and part of the base since 6.x.
 Configuring and using portsnap.

 4. portupgrade/portinstall: Utilities to manage upgrading installed ports (portupgrade) or the installation of ports/packages (portinstall).
 Not installed by default but the port may be found in sysutils/portuprade or in its new location ports-mgnt/portupgrade.
 Portupgrade, in spite of its name, installs both portinstall and portupgrade.
 The basic command lines are shown below: